kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 11. Create `test-pod-5` and `test-pod-6` Pods with `spec.schedulingGroup` pointing to `tas-test-C`
     and node affinities pointing to two different nodes.
 Note: We use a pod group created in step 5 because creating new PodGroup objects with schedulingConstraints is disabled.
-13. The pods are scheduled succesfully (schedulingConstraints logic is ignored because the schedulingGroup field is dropped by the v1.36 API server).
+13. The pods are scheduled successfully (schedulingConstraints logic is ignored because the schedulingGroup field is dropped by the v1.36 API server).
 15. Upgrade API Server and Scheduler back to v1.37 with feature gates enabled.
 16. Repeat steps 6 to 9 with `tas-test-D` and `tas-test-E`.